Arrested coalescence drives helical coiling and networking of filamentous smectic condensates: Results

 Notably, our model predicts a constant $\Omega_\text{R}$ when $R_\text{F}\gg K/\gamma$, with much smaller filaments expected to coalesce more.
 We do not observe this increase in $\Omega_\text{F}$ at lower $R_\text{F}$ for our observed filament sizes, consistent with the modeled dependence for the estimated $\gamma\sim0.3~\text{mN/m}$ (red line in fig. \ref{fig:ribbon}E).
 This model also provides a quantitative lower-bound on the interfacial tension $\gamma\gtrsim0.1~\text{mN/m}$, as lower values exhibit a strong $R_\text{F}$-dependence inconsistent with our measurements (colored lines in fig. \ref{fig:ribbon}E).

-\textbf{Ribbon coiling further reduces interfacial area and smectic layer bending}.
+\textbf{Ribbon coiling further reduces interfacial area}.
 Once formed, ribbons quickly wind into coils, generally within $\lesssim1 ~\text{s}$.
 We hypothesize that coils are similarly driven by arrested coalescence to reduce interfacial area and form regions of undistorted smectic mesophase.

-We quantify the arrested coalescence within coils by measuring the helical tube radius $R_\text{H}$ (Fig. \ref{fig:coil}B) and pitch $P$ (Fig. \ref{fig:coil}C) .
+We quantify the arrested coalescence within coils by measuring the helical tube radius $R_\text{H}$ (Fig. \ref{fig:coil}B) and pitch $P$ (Fig. \ref{fig:coil}C).
 The helical tube radius indicates that coils are maximally-tight, $R_\text{H}\approx R_\text{F}$ (black line in fig. \ref{fig:coil}B), with little space in the coil core.
 We define the coalescence between neighboring coils $\Omega_\text{C}\equiv 1-d_\text{s}/\left(2R_\text{F}\right)$, where $d_\text{s}$ is the center-to-center distance between neighboring coils along the curved helical tube (orange line in fig. \ref{fig:coil}A).
 By construction, $\Omega_\text{C}$ is bound by $0$ and $1$ for helical coils with incipient filament contact and full coalescence, respectively.
 We compute $\Omega_\text{C}$ from $R_\text{F}$ before coiling and $P$ and $R_\text{H}$ after coiling using geometric relations of helical coils (\S\ref{sec:coilGeom}).
 We observe a nearly constant $\Omega_\text{C}=0.17\pm0.06$ (Fig.\ref{fig:coil}D), confirming that coils similarly exhibit arrested coalescence with a well-prescribed aspect ratio.
 The constant coalescence and helical tube diameter predict a constant pitch angle $\theta_\text{p}=\text{acos}\left(2(1-\Omega_\text{C})/\pi\right)\approx54\degree$ to $66\degree$, in reasonable agreement with measured values of $\approx44\degree$ to $55\degree$ in networked coils (Fig.\ref{fig:coil}D inset).